I was eating on the Moon one day, in the merry, merry month of July

 Rambaut got his private pilot licence while going to school in Weyburn, Saskatchewan.
 He graduated in biochemistry from McGill University in Montréal, Québec, then got a master’s degree.
 Some years later, Rambaut obtained a doctorate (in biochemistry?) from the Massachusetts Institute of Technology.
 He completed his studies by earning a master’s degree in public health at Harvard University.
 After a year or so spent working for a private company, Rambaut joined NASA, in 1968.
 Would you believe he was aboard the United States Navy aircraft carriers which carried home the crews of Apollo 11 and Apollo 17, in July 1969 and December 1972 – the first and last crews to land on the Moon?

 Besides his work on astronaut nutrition, Rambaut studied the effects of microgravity on their bones and muscles, not mention the effects of radiation.
 He was in charge of most of the medical experiments conducted for the Skylab program.
-You will undoubtedly know, my smart reading friend, that Skylab was the world’s first space station.
-Launched in May 1973 and occupied until February 1974, it crashed down to Earth in July 1979.
+You will undoubtedly know, my smart reading friend, that Skylab was the world’s second space station, the first one being Salyut 1 (April-October 1971) of the Union of Soviet Socialist Republics (USSR).
+Launched in May 1973 and occupied until February 1974, Skylab crashed down to Earth in July 1979.
 Thanks to his command of the Russian language, Rambaut was involved in the discussions that led to the Apollo-Soyuz Test Project.
-This first joint United States-Union of Soviet Socialist Republics space flight took place in July 1975.
+This first joint United States-USSR space flight took place in July 1975.
 In 1981, Rambaut was affected to NASA’s headquarters in Washington, District of Columbia, to act as manager of biomedical research.

 And yes, my spacey reading friend, an Orbiter, or Space Shuttle, of NASA’s Space Transportation System first went into space in 1981.
 This type of vehicle was mentioned in some issues of our blog / bulletin / thingee since March 2018.